calyxir/calyx/docs/builder/calyx-py.md

 ## Using the `calyx` builder

 The `calyx` library provides a builder to generate Calyx code.
+The [library reference][ref] documents most builder methods and constructs.

-Let's walk through the file [`builder_example.py`][example].
+We will also walk through the file [`builder_example.py`][example] to demonstrate how the builder library is used.
 This Calyx program initializes two registers with the numbers 1 and 41, adds them together, and stores the result in a register.

 The `add_main_component(prog)` method will, as the name suggests, add a main component to our program.
 We can define components for our Calyx program `prog` with `prog.component`.
 Here's a defininition of a `main` component with a 32-bit input `in` and output `out`: